 Cell Tower Coverage Problem

-In this example, we’ll solve a simple covering problem: how to build a network of cell towers to provide signal coverage to the largest number of people possible.
-We’ll construct a mathematical model of the business problem, implement this model in the Gurobi Python interface, and compute an optimal solution.
+Want to learn how to configure a network of cell towers to provide signal coverage to the largest number of people possible?
+In this example, you’ll learn how to solve this simple covering problem.
+We’ll show you how to construct a mixed-integer programming (MIP) model of the problem, implement this model in the Gurobi Python API, and find an optimal solution using the Gurobi Optimizer.

 This modeling example is at the beginner level, where we assume that you know Python and that you have some knowledge about building mathematical optimization models.